thearagon/thearagon.github.io/publications/index.md

 <br style="line-height: 20px" />

 ### Scientific communications
+---
 I have been invited to give several keynotes, seminars and talks to international conferences.
 I presented several talks and posters as first author and co-authored several other oral presentations or posters.
-The most recent news appear on my home page, but you can find more information on my [CV](/cv/cv_ragon.pdf), and the full list of posters and talks is available [here](/cv/full_list.pdf).
+The most recent news appear on my [home page](https://thearagon.github.io/), but you can find more information on my [CV](https://thearagon.github.io/cv/), and the full list of posters and talks is available [here](/cv/full_list.pdf).